 - What is the process of IVF with donor eggs in Czech Republic?

-Similar questions and doubts were answered during the webinar on 12th December.
+Similar questions and doubts were answered during the webinar.
 We have noted a record number of questions from the patients – 39!
 The presenter, Dr. Maria Khutorskaya, an IVF specialist from GYNEM, fertility clinic from Czech Republic, answered them all during the Q&A session.
 All questions and answers are published published above.

 Dr. Khutorskaya has received her degree in the Faculty of Medicine from Samara University (Russia).
 She was also recognized with a certificate by Charles University (Prague).
 Dr. Maria also spent a year at the University of Siena in Italy.
 Dr. Khutorskaya is known by her patients as a doctor with positive attitude and a great professional.
 Our fertility expert’s hobbies go beyond medicine and fertility.
 Her hobbies are traveling, books and sports.
 What is important for international patients, Dr. Khutorskaya speaks 3 languages fluently: English, Russian and Italian.